dsync89/Ultimate-Guide-to-Migrate-SXOS-SX-Core-to-Atmosphere/README.md

 # 7. Issues
 **Blank screen when trying to wake up from idle screen (sleep mode).**
 No longer happening.

+**microSD card corrupted**
+Many had pointed the culprit to the exFAT file system on the microSD card.
+I once forgot to power the unit off and unplug the microSD card.
+When booting again, my games become corrupted.
+So I had to format to FAT32 and will stick to it from now on and see if the problem reoccur.
+Fortunately I don't have to recreate my emuNAND, instead I just have to reinstall those NSPs via Awoo + USB!

+**Lesson learnt: ALWAYS POWER YOUR SWITCH OFF BEFORE REMOVING THE MICROSD CARD!**

 # 8. FAQ (Technical)
 **Q: What is Fuse and should I care?**